 An innovative force in a sustainable world

-• This offer is aimed at those of you who are planning to apply for funding for a research and innovation project in an international call for proposals.
+• This call for proposals is aimed at those of you who are planning to apply for funding for a research and innovation project in an international call for proposals.
 The planning grant gives you, with a developed project idea, the opportunity to further develop and strengthen your upcoming project application for a published international call for proposals, so that it stands up well in international competition.

 Who can apply?

-The offer can be applied for by research institutes, the public sector, actors in academia or civil society, and small and medium-sized enterprises (SMEs) in Sweden.
+The call for proposals can be applied for by research institutes, the public sector, actors in academia or civil society, and small and medium-sized enterprises (SMEs) in Sweden.

 All participants must be legal entities.
-Natural persons and individual companies cannot participate.
+Natural persons and sole proprietorships cannot therefore participate.
 The coordinating party must be a Swedish legal entity and conduct activities in Sweden.
-The project manager must be employed in an operational role at the organisation coordinating the planning project.
+The project manager must be employed in an operational role at the organisation which coordinates the planning project.

 Foreign actors without a registered branch or establishment in Sweden may participate as participants, but cannot receive funding from Vinnova.